shuai-xu/flink/docs/dev/table/udfs.md

 - register the function in the `TableEnvironment`, and
 - use the function in a query.

-To calculate an weighted average value, the accumulator needs to store the weighted sum and count of all the data that has been accumulated.
+To calculate a weighted average value, the accumulator needs to store the weighted sum and count of all the data that has been accumulated.
 In our example we define a class `WeightedAvgAccum` to be the accumulator.
 Accumulators are automatically backup-ed by Flink's checkpointing mechanism and restored in case of a failure to ensure exactly-once semantics.

 The `accumulate()` method of our `WeightedAvg` `AggregateFunction` has three inputs.
 The first one is the `WeightedAvgAccum` accumulator, the other two are user-defined inputs: input value `ivalue` and weight of the input `iweight`.
 Although the `retract()`, `merge()`, and `resetAccumulator()` methods are not mandatory for most aggregation types, we provide them below as examples.
 Please note that we used Java primitive types and defined `getResultType()` and `getAccumulatorType()` methods in the Scala example because Flink type extraction does not work very well for Scala types.